Skip to main content

 In particular, we want to open up opportunities for a wider range of people, including more vulnerable users such as children and older people.
 Brampton Road is a designated National Cycle Network (NCN) route, forming part of NCN12.

-The County Council and Combined Authority are working in collaboration with Sustrans, who as custodians of the NCN, are responsible for its maintenance and improvement.
+The County Council is working in collaboration with Sustrans, who as custodians of the NCN, are responsible for its maintenance and improvement.
 Funding for this project has been provided by Active Travel England, a national government executive agency.

 Get involved